What Are the Different Types of Hysterectomy?

 There are different types of hysterectomy.

-- A partial hysterectomy, also known as supracervical hysterectomy, removes the uterus and leaves the cervix intact.
+A partial hysterectomy, also known as supracervical hysterectomy, removes the uterus and leaves the cervix intact.

-- A total hysterectomy removes the uterus and cervix.
+A total hysterectomy removes the uterus and cervix.
 In certain cases, one or both ovaries and fallopian tubes may be removed.
 Removal of both ovaries can result in premature menopause.

-- A radical hysterectomy removes the uterus, cervix and part of the vagina.
-The ovaries, fallopian tubes, and nearby lymph nodes may also be removed.
+A radical hysterectomy removes the uterus, cervix and part of the vagina.
+The ovaries, fallopian tubes and nearby lymph nodes may also be removed.
 This procedure may be necessary in certain cases of cancer.

 A hysterectomy can be done through the vagina, the abdomen or with laparoscopy.

-“The choice will depend on why you are having the surgery, your medical history, and the surgeon’s expertise,” says Dr. Lombardi, who has fellowship training in minimally invasive gynecologic surgery.
+“The choice will depend on why you are having the surgery, your medical history and the surgeon’s expertise,” says Dr. Lombardi, who has fellowship training in minimally invasive gynecologic surgery.
 “Don’t hesitate to ask whether a surgeon has specialized training in less invasive procedures.”

 What is abdominal hysterectomy?

-In this procedure, also known as open surgery, the uterus is removed through a large abdominal incision.
+Abdominal hysterectomy is open surgery.
+The uterus is removed through a large abdominal incision.
 Sometimes this incision is along the hairline, similar to a C-section incision.
-Other times, it runs up and down on the abdomen.
-Drawbacks to this traditional technique include increased pain after surgery, greater risk of complications and longer recovery time.
+Other times this incision runs up and down on the abdomen.

 Open surgery may be recommended if:

-- The uterus is very large
+• The uterus is very large

-- The surgery is being used to treat cancer
+• The surgery is being used to treat cancer

-- The surgeon wants to check other pelvic organs for signs of disease
+• The surgeon wants to check other pelvic organs for signs of disease

 What is vaginal hysterectomy?

-In this procedure, the uterus is removed through a small incision inside the vagina, with no abdominal incisions.
-This minimally invasive technique generally causes fewer complications, less pain, and faster recovery than open procedures.
-This technique may not be possible with a larger uterus or when the surgeon wishes to evaluate other structures in the abdomen.
+Vaginal hysterectomy removes the uterus through a small incision inside the vagina, with no abdominal incisions.
+This traditional minimally invasive technique generally causes fewer complications, less pain and faster recovery than abdominal procedures.

 What is laparoscopic hysterectomy?

-In this minimally invasive procedure, several thin instruments and a tiny video camera attached to a telescope are inserted through multiple small incisions in the abdomen.
 The surgeon can remove the uterus through a vaginal incision, a larger abdominal incision or by breaking it up into small pieces through a small abdominal incision.

 Robotic hysterectomy